sdi1982/fbinstant-phaser-typescript/README.md

 # Starter Project for Phaser 3 and Facebook Instant Games using TypeScript

+### Please be aware that this is currently in an example stage and does not necessarily work.

 A TypeScript webpack project that includes the phaser library in its output.
 Base build size is ~700KB.
 Facebook Instant Games SDK is available when loaded in the browser.
 As no typings are available for the SDK there is a bit of guesswork involved with integrating it in game.

 The aim of the project is to create a quicker entry to development using these libraries and exploiting them as much as possible.